daattali/beautiful-jekyll/course.md

 ### Setting the stage

-- Unit Discovering your priorities + values
+* Unit Discovering your priorities + values
-- Unit Habit
+* Unit Habit

 ### Decluttering

-- Unit General decluttering concepts
+* Unit General decluttering concepts
-- Unit Wardrobes/clothing
+* Unit Wardrobes/clothing
-- Unit Kids' stuff
+* Unit Kids' stuff
-- Unit Maintenance decluttering
+* Unit Maintenance decluttering

 ### Time management

-- Unit Finding extra time tips
+* Unit Finding extra time tips
-- Unit Sustainable, slow productivity
+* Unit Sustainable, slow productivity

 ### Planning

-- Unit Simplifying your to do list
+* Unit Simplifying your to do list
-- Unit Planning strategies: autopilot/automate, loop planning
+* Unit Planning strategies: autopilot/automate, loop planning

 ### Routines

-- Unit Daily routines
+* Unit Daily routines
-- Unit Cleaning and tidying routines
+* Unit Cleaning and tidying routines

 ### Goal setting + Mindset

 _What you will find in this course:_

-- NEW: a guidebook to go along with the course full of worksheets, journal prompts, resources, and more
+* NEW: a guidebook to go along with the course full of worksheets, journal prompts, resources, and more
-- Weekly posts
-- Weekly action steps
-- Weekly tips relating to the topics

-Go at your own pace, ask questions, learn alongside others.
+* Text, videos, images for each unit
+* Worksheets to go alongside many topics in the course so you can take action

+Go at your own pace or follow along with the suggested outline and ask questions in the community course group.
+I'm also an email or message away.
 You’ll have access to this course afterwards forever too.
 PS you get access to any future updates of this course too!

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdW98wCbIUsUbv4EPGEZ5PJFwwgL2hm5wZr6gOIMX6g-qM3Iw/viewform?embedded=true" width="640" height="633" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>